 - A dirty windscreen.

-- Distraction of driver from either inside or outside the vehicle.
+- The distraction of the driver from either inside or outside the vehicle.

 - Reduced mental alertness because of fatigue, alcohol, drugs, boredom or general physical condition.